becarpenter/graspy/README.md

 # graspy
-Python 3 demo code for GRASP protocol
+## Python 3 demo code for GRASP protocol

-This repository is for a Python 3 demonstration implementation of GRASP, the Generic Autonomic Signaling Protocol developed in the IETF ANIMA working group, and its API.
+This repository is for a Python 3 demonstration implementation of GRASP, the Generic Autonomic Signaling Protocol \[[RFC8990](https://www.rfc-editor.org/info/rfc8990)\] developed in the IETF ANIMA working group, and its API \[[RFC8991](https://www.rfc-editor.org/info/rfc8991)\].
 It also contains some demonstration applications.
+It won't work on Python 2; Python 3.7 or higher is recommended.

 This code IS NOT INTENDED FOR PRODUCTION USE.
 See the license and disclaimers in the graspi.py source file.

-Overview: see GRASP-intro.pdf

-Doc: see graspy.pdf
+Overview of GRASP: see [GRASP-intro.pdf](https://github.com/becarpenter/graspy/blob/master/GRASP-intro.pdf)

+Documentation of this code: see [graspy.pdf](https://github.com/becarpenter/graspy/blob/master/graspy.pdf)

+The code was tested only on Windows 7 and 10, Linux and MacOS so far.
+In theory, the code will work on any host with Winsock2 or Posix compliant TCP/IPv6.
+When testing Autonomic Service Agents (ASAs), run each one in a separate instance of Python 3.
+You might need to be Administrator (Windows) or su (Linux).

+## Startup dialogue

+(See *skip_dialogue()* in the documentation if you don't want this dialogue in your ASA.)

+When it asks

+  *Test mode (many extra diagnostics)?
+Y/N:*

+enter *n* (unless you want very detailed diagnostics).

+When it asks

+  *Diagnostics for inbound message parse errors?
+Y/N:*

+enter *y* (unless you really don't care about message parsing errors).

+When it asks

+  *Listen to own multicasts?
+Y/N:*

+enter *y* if running on a single machine.
+Although all instances will share the same IPv6 address, everything should work exactly as if each instance was on a separate machine.

+enter *n* if you have the luxury of testing with several machines on a network.
+This has been tested between Windows and Linux on a simple network including a physical layer loop, and on non-looped topologies with various mixtures of Linux, Windows 7 or 10 and MacOS.

+When it asks

+  *Insecure link-local mode (DULL)?
+Y/N:*

+enter *n* unless you know what you are doing (see graspy.pdf for more).

+When it asks

+   *Please enter the keying password for the domain.*

+enter a locally chosen domain password, or a null password to run insecurely (see graspy.pdf for more).

+## Summary of update history

 Status on 2021-07-22